 - Our chickens produce eggs year round, naturally.
 We sell off several dozens of eggs a week and we sell baby chicks whenever we have broody hens.

-- I craft soap from our goat’s milk and sell at vendor/craft fairs throughout the year.
+- I make craft soap from our goat’s milk and sell at vendor/craft fairs throughout the year.
 I also make a variety of herbal salves, balms, scrubs, and more to sell at events.

 - We have an online store & Etsy shop.